 - Unplug your small appliances to avoid risk of electric surge damage.

-Did you know Tampa Electric plans for Hurricane Season 365 days a year?
-Our teams work on infrastructure, emergency response plans and mock drills year-round so we can be ready to provide the best reliability and safety to our customers when storms hit our area.
+Did you know Tampa Electric prepares our delivery system and our people for hurricane season 365 days a year?
+Our Storm Protection Plan undergrounds targeted overhead lines, trims trees, and hardens equipment like poles and substations to prevent outages.
+And our teams have emergency response plans and mock drills year-round so we can be ready to provide the best reliability, safety, and fastest restoration possible to our customers when storms hit our area.

 During the Storm: Stay Safe